duckdb/duckdb-web/_posts/2023-05-15-announcing-duckdb-080.md

 #### Storage Improvements

 [**Lazy-Loading Table Metadata**.](https://github.com/duckdb/duckdb/pull/6715).
 DuckDB’s internal storage format stores metadata for every row group in a table, such as min-max indices and where in the file every row group is stored.
 In the past, DuckDB would load this metadata immediately once the database was opened.
 However, once the data gets very big, the metadata can also get quite large, leading to a noticeable delay on database startup.
 In this release, we have optimized the metadata handling of DuckDB to only read table metadata as its being accessed.
 As a result, startup is near-instantaneous even for large databases, and metadata is only loaded for columns that are actually used in queries.
+The benchmarks below are for a database file containing a single large TPC-H `lineitem` table (120x SF1) with ~770 million rows and 16 columns:

 |         Query          | v0.6.1 | v0.7.1 | v0.8.0  | Parquet |
 |------------------------|--------|--------|-------|---------|